 Is a holdover tenant a trespasser?

-A holdover tenant is someone who continues to live in the rental premises even after their lease expires.
+Holdover tenants are people who continues to live in the rental premises even after their lease expires.

 In this situation, as a landlord, you have two options: